‘A pandemic of the unvaccinated.’ Miami hospital urges patients, workers to get shots

 The most effective tool for stopping the surge, Migoya said, is one that many in Miami-Dade and even inside Jackson Health have refused to pick up — one of the three vaccines authorized for emergency use by the Food and Drug Administration, which have become widely available since the first shots were approved in December.

 More than 1.8 million Miami-Dade residents — or about 75% of eligible individuals — had received at least one dose of the vaccine as of July 15, according to the Florida health department’s weekly COVID report.
-While one quarter of eligible residents may not seem like a high number of unvaccinated individuals, Migoya said, emphasized that’s about 500,000 people.
+While one-quarter of eligible residents may not seem like a high number of unvaccinated individuals, Migoya emphasized that’s about 500,000 people.

 Among Jackson Health’s nearly 13,000 employees, the vaccination rate is lower than Miami-Dade’s.
 Migoya said about 58% of Jackson Health employees have been vaccinated, a number that he acknowledged was “low.”